xentara/xentara-simple-sample-driver/README.md

 # Simple Sample Driver for Xentara
 This project contains a simple sample driver for Xentara.
 It requires the Xentara development environment, as well as a Xentara licence.
+You can get a Xentara licence in the [Xentara Online Shop](https://www.xentara.io/product/xentara-for-industrial-automation/).

 The documentation for Xentara can be found at https://docs.xentara.io/xentara